GSK bets on chimp virus with $321 million vaccines buy

-LONDON GlaxoSmithKline (GSK.L) is betting on a new vaccine technology based on chimpanzee viruses by acquiring Swiss-based Okairos for 250 million euros (212.28 million pounds) - the latest bolt-on biotech buy by a big drugmaker.
+LONDON GlaxoSmithKline is betting on a new vaccine technology based on chimpanzee viruses by acquiring Swiss-based Okairos for 250 million euros ($321 million) - the latest bolt-on biotech buy by a big drugmaker.

 Britain's largest pharmaceuticals group said on Wednesday that the privately owned company's know-how was expected to play an important role in GSK's development of vaccines to both prevent and treat diseases.